 I took the plunge to straighten my teeth, something I’ve wanted to do since I was about 13 years old.
 The company I chose to purchase aligners from actually paid me to write content about their product.
 (I still have to pinch myself sometimes.)

 I kept blogging, even when I was too tired to stay awake after work while trying to adjust to the 9-5 life.
-It paid off, as I got chosen for sponsored work where I get to create food and tutorials with products and brands that I love.
+It paid off, as I got selected for sponsored work where I get to create food and tutorials with products and brands that I love.
 (Again, pinch me.)

 In August, I took a week of unpaid time off to go on a mostly expenses-paid vacation with my best friend and her sister and sister’s husband.
 I still don’t know how I could ever repay them for such a wonderful time in Disney world.
 It was 4 years since I had been on a “vacation” longer than 3 days long.
 It was relaxing and indulgent and everything I could have asked for.